Corby incinerator plan ‘not in the best interests’ of community

 Councillors considered adjourning their debate for more work to be done on the response but officers warned them that NCC had planned their own decision-making for next month, that they had already extended the deadline for CBC once but may not do so again.

-Another member of the public ejected himself from the meeting after standing up and asking if councillors would send their own children to the primary school at Priors Hall which is only 75m from the proposed incinerator.
+Another member of the public ejected himself from the meeting after standing up and asking if councillors would send their own children to the primary school at Priors Hall which he said was only 75m from the proposed incinerator.

+A spokesman for Corby Ltd later said the school was more than 1km away.

 Councillors, aside from Willie Latta who abstained on the grounds he roundly objected to the whole plan, decided to delegate authority for the response to several of the committee members.
 Chaired by Cllr Julie Riley, they will meet this week to formulate a report raising eight key issues: ecology and landscape, traffic, economic impact on the immediate area, noise, smell, pollution, health, and health and safety with regard to the removal of contaminated land.
 That response would then be sent to NCC by the end of this week and the county authority is expected to make its decision on the scheme next month.